bdiveley/sweater_weather/README.md

 ### Prerequisites

-Thriftr was developed in Rails 5.2 and so we recommend using the same or a more current version of Rails.
+Sweater Weather was developed in Rails 5.2 and so we recommend using the same or a more current version of Rails.
 The Ruby version used is 2.4

 To check your version using terminal run: rails -v in the command line. (use ruby -v to retrieve the ruby version)